 Featuring more than one million square feet of saleable space, 82 meeting rooms, a stunning Grand Hall (the former Reading Railroad train shed), and one of the largest ballrooms on the East Coast, the Pennsylvania Convention Center is a meeting and events behemoth located in the heart of downtown Philadelphia, just steps away from popular attractions such as LOVE Park and Reading Terminal Market.
 To better acquaint yourself with the massive venue, consult the Center’s virtual tour, which uses a series of photos to showcase the flexibility of its different halls and ballrooms.
 For a more in depth overview of the space including measurements for individual areas, consult these comprehensive floor plans.

 Kimmel Center Cultural Campus

-The epicenter of Philadelphia’s performing arts community and home to the renowned Philadelphia Orchestra, the Kimmel Center Cultural Campus is comprised of three buildings along the Avenue of the Arts (a short walk from City Hall) — the Kimmel Center, Merriam Theatre, and historic Academy of Music.
+The epicenter of Philadelphia’s performing arts community and home to the renowned Philadelphia Orchestra, the Kimmel Center Cultural Campus is comprised of three buildings along the Avenue of the Arts (a short walk from City Hall) — the Kimmel Center, Miller Theater, and historic Academy of Music.
 You can explore the venues online via virtual tours on their website.

 Reading Terminal Market